gkaf89/NCC-Trainings/docs/courses/openmp/exercise-2.md

 ??? question "Questions"

     - What is the value of the variable `var` in the parallel region and after the parallel region?
     - Do you think the initial value of variable `var` is considered within the parallel region?

-#### <u>Firstprivate</u>
+## Firstprivate

- - firstprivate: is similar to a private clause
+- `firstprivate`: is similar to a `private` clause.
- - But each thread will have an initialized copy of the variables passed as firstprivate
+- But each thread will have an initialized copy of the variables passed as firstprivate.
- - Available for parallel constructs, loops, sections and single constructs
+- Available for parallel constructs, loops, sections and single constructs.

 ??? example "Examples: Firstprivate variable"